BhaskarTrivedi/academic-kickstart/content/home/experience.md

-  title = "Grader for Introduction to Computers and Programming, CSE 1310 Java" company = "University of Texas at Arlington" company_url = "" location = "California" date_start = "2018-01-22"
+  title = "Grader for Introduction to Computers and Programming, CSE 1310 Java" company = "University of Texas at Arlington" company_url = "" location = "Arlington, Texas" date_start = "2018-01-22"
   date_end = "2018-5-15"
   description = """
    Responsibilities include:
   * Grading Homework and Exam
   * Helping student with doubt
   * Helping student how to write and design their code
   """

 +++